Do you hide the unhealthy foods in your trolley?

 No longer something enjoyable but rather something else to be displayed and critiqued by other people.
 This can be the start for a lot of people of a ‘binge’ style approach to dieting.

-The fact you see health coaches eating ‘unhealthy foods’ or drinking alcohol should be proof that IT IS POSSIBLE to strike that balance and allow for these types of foods and drinks in a well rounded healthy lifestyle.
+The fact you see fitness coaches eating ‘unhealthy foods’ or drinking alcohol should be proof that it is possible to strike that balance and allow for these types of foods and drinks in a well rounded healthy lifestyle.
 The proof is in the pudding should we say.

 So when shopping or eating out remember that strangers on the outside looking in don’t know your eating habits, they don’t know your exercise habits, they don’t have the complete picture.